markandrew21/dnn-groupdocs-annotation-dotnet/README.md

 3. Go to `Modules` > `Add new module` in DNN menu
 4. Choose `GroupDocs Annotation for .NET` in Module dropdown and drag module to your page
 5. Mouse over `GroupDocs Annotation for .NET` module > `Manage` button and click `Settings`
-6. Fill inside `GroupDocs Annotation for .NET Settings` tab three properties(check 'Use Http Handlers' check box) and click Update button
+6. Fill inside `GroupDocs Annotation for .NET Settings` tab three properties(check 'Use Http Handlers' check box, 'Default file name') and click Update button
 7. `GroupDocs Annotation for .NET` plugin will be shown.
-8.

 ### Plugin configuring to work with MSSQL DB
 1. Create new database in MSSQL with any name.